 - Media Session Handler: A function on the UE that communicates with the network side 5G AI/ML Application Function (AF) to establish and control the configuration of an AI/ML data session.
 The function may include:

 - Features that monitors, shares and/or reports UE capabilities with/to Media AF.
-This may be used for the selection of the model for a UE inference or for the selection of the UE model subset part for a split inference topology between the UE and the network.
+This may be used for the selection of the model for a UE inference or for the selection of the subset of a UE model for a split inference topology between the UE and the network.
 It may also be used for supporting federated learning data exchange.

 - Media Access Function: A function on the UE that communicates with the Media AS and the Media Session Handler to establish an AI/ML data delivery session.
 The function contains: